-Example: OBX|1|CWE|625-4^Bacteria identified:Prid:Pt:Stool:Nom:Culture^LN^^^^2.26|1|66543000^Campylobacter jejuni^SCT^^^^January 2007||||||P|||200906041458|||0086^Bacterial identification^OBSMETHOD^^^^501-20080815||200906051700||||GHH Lab^L^^^^CLIA&2.16.840.1.113883.19.4.6&ISO^XX^^^1236|3434 Industrial Loop^^Ann Arbor^MI^99999^USA^B|9876543^Slide^Stan^S^^^^^NPPES&2.16.840.1.113883.19.4.6&ISO^L^^^NPI

-Usage Note
+Implementation Notes:

-An OBX Can reflects a an actual result for the test requested, additional information such as ask at order entry responses, or other epidemiologically important information or observations related to the specimen.
+An OBX can reflect an actual result for the test requested, additional information such as ask at order entry responses, or other epidemiologically important information or observations related to the specimen.

 For OBX-17 (Observation Method): This can be useful to further specify information about the specific method to a more granular level than what is defined by the LOINC used in OBX-3.
 There are two vocabularies available for use at this time, SNOMED procedure hierarchy codes and V3 Observation Method codes, and work to make these more complete as well as to provide a cross-mapping between them is in development.